-Of particular significance in the context of digital health, Rule 11 of the MDR Classification Rules applies specifically to software medical devices.
+Of particular significance in the context of digital health, Rule 11 of the MDR classification rules (see Annex VIII, MDR) applies specifically to software medical devices.
 The HPRA also operates a registration system in respect of medical devices placed on the Irish market.